frontarm/navi/docs/getting-started/ScreensAndLinks.md

 }
 ```

 First, I want to stress the point that *there is no wrong answer* to this question.
 How you use a `Route` is completely up to you!
-Of course, this isn't very helpful if yuo're just getting started.
+Of course, this isn't very helpful if you're just getting started.
 So let's work through an example of how we'd consume a hypothetical route with a React component.

+## Screens consume `RouteSet` objects

 But first, let's ammend the problem.
 The thing is, we generally don't want to pass a single `Route` into a component.
 This would limit us to rendering a single child route.
 And while we could fix this by passing multiple Route objects via different props, this would introduce an annoying step into our design process where we need to think about prop names.
 So instead of passing a `Route`, let's pass a `RouteSet`.